-The windshield flashes like an erratic television.
+The windshield flashes with erratic images.
 Dragons.
 Sorcerers.
 Lizard-people.

 I open the door and take off running.
-I need space.
 I need to escape.
 I need this to stop.

-Up ahead, a homeless black man sits on the grass, writing on newspaper with a worn-down Sharpie.
-I stumble before him, breaking my fall with an outstretched hand, barely managing to keep my balance.
+Up ahead, a homeless Black man sits on the grass, writing on a newspaper with a worn-down Sharpie.
+I stumble before him and break my fall with an outstretched hand.
 The paper shifts and I see what he’s written:

 THERE ARE OTHER WORLDS THAN THESE.

 I hear myself screaming, feel myself running.
-I sprint across the street onto the grass, glimpsing a whirl of trees before I trip and fall into a pond.
+I sprint across the street and onto the grass, glimpsing a whirl of trees as I trip and fall into a pond.
 Cold water invades my ears, blurring my sight before the world goes dark.

-I’m on my back, completely soaked, staring up at the sky.
+My eyes crack open.
+I’m lying on my back, completely soaked.
 A dreadlocked head looms above me, silhouetted by the afternoon sun.

+The homeless Black man crouches beside me.
 “You fell in the water and hit your head.”
-He nods at a rock-lined pond a dozen yards behind me.
-“Had to pull you out before you drowned.”
+He nods at a rock-lined pond directly behind me.
+“I pulled you out.”

 Al laughs, loud and hearty.
-“People assume that I’m Looney Tunes crazy.
-Don’t worry—it’s nothing new.”
+“Almost everyone thinks I’m Looney Tunes crazy.
+Don’t worry.”
 He waves dismissively.
-“I know where you’re coming from.”
+“I understand.”

-My curiosity rises to the fore.
-“The paper.
+My curiosity bubbles to the fore.
+“The newspaper.
 You wrote—”

-“Sure is.”
-Before I can stop myself, I blurt: “I’ve never talked with a homeless person.
+Before I can stop myself, I blurt: “I’ve never talked with a homeless person before.
 I’m not really sure of how I should—”

-He holds up a hand.
-“Everyone has a home.
-I—like most of my vagabond brethren—am simply on vacation.”
-He glances around.
-“Where’s yours?
-You look kind of ragged, but I can tell by your bearing that you’re not a wanderer.
+He holds up a hand, cutting me off.
+“We all have a home, Jon.
+I—like most of my vagabond brethren—am simply taking a leave of absence.”
+He gives me a critical look.
+“Speaking of homes, where’s yours?
+You look kind of ragged…” He tilts his head left and right, looking at me from a couple different angles, “but I can tell by your bearing that you’re not a wanderer.
 Not yet, anyway.”

-“I have an apartment next to San Francisco State.
+“I live over by San Francisco State.
 And what do you mean by ‘not yet?’ ”

-He flashes me a sly, unnerving smile.
+He flashes me a smile.
 “You’ll find out.
-Take it from your friend: Alijyar SyCajister.”
+Take it from me: Alijyar SyCajister.”

 Everything blurs.
-By the shift in the backdrop, I can tell I’ve experienced missing time.
-Only a second or two, but still.
+By the shift in backdrop, I can tell I’ve experienced missing time.

 “I said you’ll find your way home, as sure as my name’s Al Garrick.”
 He edges toward me.
 “You sure you’re okay?”